 Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 1.
 What equalities information is routinely collected from people currently using the service or affected by the policy?
 If this is a new service proposal what data do you have on proposed service user groups.
 Please note any barriers to collecting this data in your submitted evidence and an explanation for any protected characteristic data omitted.
 A sexual health service collects service user data covering all 9 protected characteristics to enable them to monitor patterns of use.
 Alzheimer's Scotland collects protected characteristic data where it is necessary to provide person centred care and support.
 Data collection will continue as per current practice Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 2.
 Please provide details of how data captured has been/will be used to inform policy content or service design.
-Your evidence should show which of the 3 parts of the General Duty have been A physical activity programme for people with long term conditions reviewed service user data and found very low uptake by BME (Black and Minority Ethnic) people.
-Engagement Data collected has driven service delivery An example off this is the recent work around translation of leaflets into 6 different most prevalently used languages for the post diagnostic support service information. considered (tick relevant activity found
+Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
+1) Remove discrimination, A physical activity programme for people with long term conditions reviewed service user data and found very low uptake by BME (Black and Minority Ethnic) people.
+Engagement activity found promotional material for the interventions was not representative.
+As a Data collected has driven service delivery An example off this is the recent work around translation of leaflets into 6 different most prevalently used languages for the post diagnostic support service information.